 2. Attendance : 4 Marks

-Allotment of marks as s per University regulations
+Allotment of marks as per University regulations

 3. Seminar : 2.5 Marks

 4. Assignments : 2.5 Marks

-MCJ 2E 06 : Business Journalism
+MCJ 3E 06 : Business Journalism

+- I. Write short notes on any FOUR of the following:

-- 1. Business Cycle - 2.
-SEBI - 3.
-Sensex - 4.
-NIFTY - 5.
-FMC - 6.
-Credit Policy - 7.
-Wall Street - II.
-Trace the origin and development of modern stock exchanges. - III.
-Economic planning is not the best way for achieving rapid economic growth. - Do you agree with this statement in the context of the history of Indian economic growth? - IV.
-Write an essay on the significance of credit policy of Reserve Bank of India - V. Elucidate the role of World Bank and IMF as multi-lateral funding agencies - VI.
-What are the merits and de-merits of futures trading in agriculture commodities? - VII.
+- 1. Business Cycle

+- 2. SEBI

+- 3. Sensex

+- 4. NIFTY

+- 5. FMC

+- 6. Credit Policy

+II.
+Trace the origin and development of modern stock exchanges.

+III.
+Economic planning is not the best way for achieving rapid economic growth.

+Do you agree with this statement in the context of the history of Indian economic growth?

+IV.
+Write an essay on the significance of credit policy of Reserve Bank of India

+- V. Elucidate the role of World Bank and IMF as multi-lateral funding agencies - VI.
+What are the merits and de-merits of futures trading in agriculture commodities?

+VII.
 Detail India's union budget making process

-VIII Detail the role of business television networks in spreading awareness about financial markets to a larger audience
+VIII.
+Detail the role of business television networks in spreading awareness about financial markets to a larger audience

-Third Semester: Elective Course
+MCJ: Third Semester: Elective Course